protofire/filecoin-CID-checker/README.md

 Combination of StateGetActor() and ChainReadObj() used to fetch miner information in miner.State struct.
 Miner state have Faults and Recoveries fields of type abi.BitField with sectors ids.
-Sectors in "sectors" collection modified based on this values.
+Sectors in "sectors" collection modified based on these values.

 ### Database collections